FashionFreedom/FFi-Org/README.md

 # FFi
-Repo for docs and issues for Fashion Freedom Initiative
+Repo for docs and issues for Fashion Freedom Initiative organization